 Breaking Barriers: Supporting First-Generation College Students Workshop

-Join us for the official launch of the First-Gen Student Action & Training Team's campus-wide training—an engaging workshop designed by first-generation students for faculty and staff.
-This is a unique opportunity to hear directly from student facilitators and gain practical tools to better support the success of first-generation college students at PSU.
+This campus-wide training, first launched by the First-Gen Student Action & Training Team in Spring 2025, is an engaging workshop designed by first-generation students for faculty and staff.
+The workshop offers a unique opportunity to hear directly from student facilitators and gain practical tools to better support the success of first-generation college students at PSU.

 • Define what it means to be a first-generation college student and recognize the strengths they bring to the university.